 If you’re getting married at St Bartholemew’s or Squerryes Court, then do please get in touch to discuss your wedding photography!

-I started the day at Emma’s parents lovely house in Sevenoaks.
-The makeup artist had set up in the light and airy conservatory, which was great for me – plenty of space to move around in and light to shoot in.
+I started the day at Emma’s parent’s lovely house in Sevenoaks.
+The makeup artist had set up in the light and airy conservatory, which was great for me – plenty of space to move around and fantastic light to shoot in.
 The hair station was in the dining room so plenty to cover with Emma and her two bridesmaids getting ready.
 On arrival, Emma’s cute flowergirl was presented with a doll who’s dress matched Emma’s – a lovely touch, and maybe a bit of a sweetener for the hair crown that was coming her way later!

-Once the bridesmaid’s were dressed, a few quick hair and makeup touch-ups then it was time for Emma to get into her dress and then for her dad to see her dress for the first time – a lovely moment!
+Once the bridesmaid’s were dressed, a few quick hair and makeup touch-ups then it was time for Emma to get into her dress and then for her dad to see her dress for the first time – always a lovely moment!

 I then jumped in the car to head over to St Bartholemew’s church.
 While I’d been with the bride, my second shooter Neil had started the day with Andrew and the boys in the pub in Otford for the ushers lunch.
-After some food and the traditional nerve-calming drink, the boys (Andrew resplendent in his family’s tartan) made their way over to the beautifully decorated church – again, Nancy and her team had been busy as there were flowers everywhere!
+After some food and the traditional nerve-calming drink, the boys (Andrew resplendent in his family’s tartan) made their way over to the beautifully decorated church – again, Nancy and her team at Blommingperfect had been busy, as there were flowers everywhere!

 We then waited for the bridesmaids arrival, swiftly followed by Emma.
 After some tense negotiations on the head crown and capturing the walk up to the church, it was time for me to take up my position for the entrance of the bride!